 The NT often refers to God as “Father”, “Son” and “Holy Spirit”, sometimes even in the same sentence!2 All three are shown in the Bible to be God.
 Yet they each have the basic characteristics of a “person” (even the Holy Spirit is referred to as “He” or “Him” John 14:16,17, 16:7-8,13).
-But how is this “3-in-1” possible if there is only one God!?
+Yet how is this “3-in-1” possible, if there is only one God!?

 NTA2 What is meant by “God is love”?